 The double top is a bearish reversal pattern forming an “M” shape, with two peaks at approximately equal highs.
-Bulkowski's research shows it has a 17% failure rate when confirmed by a neckline close — but twin peaks fail 65% of the time without that confirmation.
+Bulkowski's updated thepatternsite.com data shows the Adam & Adam variant has a 25% break-even failure rate when confirmed by a neckline close (Eve & Eve: 20%) - but twin peaks fail 65% of the time without that confirmation.
 The neckline break is everything.

 The double top is one of the most cited patterns in technical analysis - and, according to the research, one of the most misidentified.
 Understanding the difference between a genuine reversal signal and a mere two-peak shape on a chart is the dividing line between profitable and losing trades.